dannyhope/uxbrighton/2014/mcing.md

 hear his talk; see why

-while user testing is definitely fun, it’s not the most exciting activity
+while user testing is definitely useful, it’s not the most exciting activity

 its not like you are goign to break your arm